 The Nubians are known to be a proud, gentle, honest, and enduring people with their own unique culture and customs.
 Their houses were known of containing a backyard and topped with a dome.
 Their culture contains different styles of art, stunning drawings, and beautiful decorations, plus enchanting pottery, mesmerizing handicrafts weaving of baskets, mats from palm fronds, and necklaces.

 They have many traditions, dances, and a special set of customs within their culture especially when the marriage takes place and a newborn "Sebou" is delivered.
+Most of the Nubian villages in Egypt today are located near Aswan and Elephantine Island.
 They all marry within the same area because of their inclusive nature.
-Their villages are quite different from anything in Egypt and divided to three tribes which are Al-Fadiga: the Arab Al-Orayqat (Originally Bedouin Traders who Migrated from Hijaz), and Al-Konoz, also known as Al-Matoka (A Mix of Arab Tribes, the Biggest Being Al-Gohayna Tribe, from the Arabian Peninsula).
+These villages are very different distinguished by the bright, vibrant colors of the houses Their villages are quite different from anything in Egypt and divided into three tribes which are Al-Fadiga: the Arab Al-Orayqat (Originally Bedouin Traders who Migrated from Hijaz), and Al-Konoz, also known as Al-Matoka (A Mix of Arab Tribes, the Biggest Being Al-Gohayna Tribe, from the Arabian Peninsula).

 Our section Egypt private tours contain the most important Egypt tours that can help you to discover the history and culture of the Nubian village and visit Egypt in the right way, check it and book your dream vacation to the land of pharaohs plus enjoy one of Nile cruise holidays to witness the miracles of ancient Egypt in the embrace of temples & tombs of Luxor & Aswan.

 Egypt Tours Portal prides itself on being the best travel agency in Egypt as proven by our numerous positive reviews.